simeononsecurity/simeononsecurity.ch/content/guides/how-to-aim-your-outdoor-cellular-antennas-optimially/index.en.md

 2. **Contacting Your Cellular Service Provider**: Reach out to your cellular service provider's customer support or visit their website to inquire about the nearest cell towers.
 They can provide you with valuable information specific to your network.

-3. **Utilizing Government Resources**: Government agencies such as the Federal Communications Commission (FCC) in the United States maintain databases of licensed cell towers.
+3. **using Government Resources**: Government agencies such as the Federal Communications Commission (FCC) in the United States maintain databases of licensed cell towers.
 You can access these databases online and find the towers near your location.
 Be sure to check the regulations and licensing requirements for using external antennas in your region.

 {{< youtube id="D1OoJqEc4os" >}}